After Pérez’s shoe delay, León and Boston sock it to Indians

 TRAINER’S ROOM

-Indians: Manager Terry Francona said RHP Corey Kluber was with the team because he lives in the area during the offseason and was doing “range of motion” exercises as he works his way back from a broken forearm suffered at the beginning of the month.
+Indians: Francona said RHP Corey Kluber was with the team because he lives in the area during the offseason and was doing “range of motion” exercises as he works his way back from a broken forearm suffered at the beginning of the month.

 Red Sox: Pedroia was transferred from the 10- to 60-day injured list.
 His surgically repaired left knee has limited him to nine games the last two seasons.
 “Time will give me the right answer if my knee can do this,” he said. … Holt was activated from the 10-day IL before the game.